 For Gary, this means intensive training sessions of up to 10 times a week.
 "We will be doing full-day trainings, with breaks in between," he shares.
 "It will include predominantly gym, sprint and relay training, long intervals as well as core workouts."
-In 2013, he will also participate in the 100m and 4 × 100m relay at the SEA Games in Naypyidaw, curtain down on his running career when Singapore hosts the SEA Games in 2015.
-"When I go overseas to compete at major games, the crowd is not made up of Singaporeans.
-Running in front of the cheering home crowd at the new National Stadium will definitely be a rewarding swan song for me."
+In 2013, he will also participate in the 100m and $4 \times 100$ m relay at the SEA Games in Naypyidaw,

 Myanmar.
 "I'm aiming for gold in each event.
 In the relay, winning is very possible as we've bettered our national mark."
-After that, he plans to bring the

-66 WHEN YOU FEEL YOU CAN DO IT, HALF THE BATTLE IS WON.
+YOU CAN DO IT, HALF THE BATTLE IS WON.
+99